 Our Strathfield Campus is set amid beautiful landscaped grounds and historical buildings, with excellent transport links.
 Whether you want to have a friendly match on our rugby and soccer ovals or take in a show at our art gallery, there's always something going on.

-- Free parking and shuttle bus
+- Onsite, undercover parking and shuttle bus

-- Popular art gallery
+- Art gallery

-- High-tech biomechanics lab
+- High-tech biomechanics lab and FIFA-accredited sports pitch